datacarpentry/r-raster-vector-geospatial/_episodes/09-vector-when-data-dont-line-up-crs.md

 We can add a boundary layer of the United States to our map - to make it look nicer.
 We will import `NEON-DS-Site-Layout-Files/US-Boundary-Layers/US-Boundary-Dissolved-States`.
-If we specify a thicker line width using `lwd=4` for the border layer, it will make our map pop!
+If we specify a thicker line width using `lwd = 4` for the border layer, it will make our map pop!

 ~~~
 # Read the .csv file
-Country.Boundary.US <- st_read("data/NEON-DS-Site-Layout-Files/US-Boundary-Layers/US-Boundary-Dissolved-States.shp")
+country_boundary_US <- st_read("data/NEON-DS-Site-Layout-Files/US-Boundary-Layers/US-Boundary-Dissolved-States.shp")
 ~~~
 {: .r}